+Next, we discuss settings motivated by real-world applications, wherein the SNR-ER condition holds for DSBM.

-2pt (A) \textbf{Reallocation of nodes}: Suppose that the pre- and post-community connection probabilities are the same; i.e. $\Lambda = \Delta$.
-This also implies that the total number of communities before and after the change point are equal.
-Suppose that some of the nodes are reallocated to new communities after the change point epoch. \\
+2pt (A) \textbf{Reallocation of nodes}: Suppose that the pre- and post-community connection probabilities are the same; that is $\Lambda = \Delta$.
+This also implies that the total number of communities before and after the change-point are equal.
+Suppose that some of the nodes are reallocated to new communities after the change-point epoch. \\

 A motivating example for this scenario comes from voting patterns of legislative bodies as analyzed in \cite{bao2018core}.
 In this setting, one is interested in identifying when voting patterns of legislators change significantly.
-By considering the legislators as the nodes of the network, an edge between two of them indicates voting similarly on a legislative measure (e.g. bill, resolution), while the communities reflect their political affiliations, it can be seen that after an election the composition of the communities may be altered - reassignment of nodes.
+By considering the legislators as the nodes of the network, an edge between two of them indicates voting similarly on a legislative measure (for examples bill, resolution), while the communities reflect their political affiliations, it can be seen that after an election the composition of the communities may be altered---reassignment of nodes.